-- Compare companies, and avoid any debt relief companies that charge up-front fees.
+- Compare companies- avoid any debt relief companies that charge up-front fees.

-- Do your homework, read online reviews, and check the history, track record and licenses of the debt relief firm that you consider.
+- Read online reviews, and check the history, track record and licenses of the debt relief firm that you consider.

 Rip-off Consolidation Companies and Reputable Debt Providers: How to Tell the Difference Between Good, Bad and Scams

 Unfortunately, not all debt consolidation companies are legitimate.
 To avoid the rip-off companies, educate yourself on the debt consolidation process and watch out for these four warning signs.

 1. Quote Unusually Low Monthly Payments

 A debt consolidation company works with creditors to lower your interest rates.
 Creditors have predetermined rates that they will lower to, so every debt consolidation program will get you the same rates.
 But since 2004, creditors no longer accept reduced minimum monthly payments.

 Companies who quote unusually low monthly payments are probably giving you a low figure, which they will raise once you are in the program.
 Instead of comparing monthly payments, request information on their fees.

 For peace of mind in selecting a debt relief firm, apply with one of the pre-screened Bills.com providers for a free, no-obligation debt relief quote.